sonic-net/SONiC/doc/nat/nat_design_spec.md

 For the dynamic SNAT/SNAPT configuration, the iptables rules do the SNAT by matching against the outgoing interface.

 #### 3.4.1.2 Loopback IP as Public IP
 In typical DC deployments, the Loopback interface IP addresses can be used as public IP in the static NAT/NAPT and dynamic Pool binding configurations.
 Reason being that the Loopback IP is always UP and reachable through one of the uplink physical interfaces and does not go down unlike the physical interfaces.
-If used as the public IP, the Loopback interface should be configured with a zone value that is same as the zone value configured on the outside physical interfaces.
-Loopback interface zone configuration is not propagated to the hardware, but NatMgr uses the zone value of the Loopback interface to configure the iptables rules to match with the outgoing physical interfaces having the same zone value.
+To be used as the public IP, the Loopback interface should be configured with a zone value that is same as the zone value configured on the outside physical interfaces.
+Loopback interface zone configuration is not propagated to the hardware.

+The iptables rules added in case of loopback interface, match against the zone value instead of matching on the outgoing interface as in the case of physical interfaces.
+To achieve that, rules are added in the iptables mangle tables to put a MARK on the packet at the ingress and the egress.
+The MARK value is derived from the zone value (mark = zone+1 to avoid using default 0 value as the MARK value).
+When the packet traverses the kernel, 'mangle' tables rules are executed before the 'nat' tables rules.
+Hence we can match on the MARK value in the 'nat' table rule after it is set by the 'mangle' table rule.

-For example, if user configures the Loopback0 interface with the public IP to be source translated to, with 2 uplink outside interfaces Ethernet28, Vlan100 as below:
+For example, if user configures the Loopback0 interface with the public IP to be source translated to, with 2 uplink outside interfaces Ethernet28, Vlan100 in the same zone as below:

 ```
 LOOPBACK_INTERFACE|Loopback0|65.55.42.1/24